 Certainly not true for all, but true for many is the issue of hiring young graduates fresh out of law school to be prosecutors.
-In the old days, one had to apprentice under a lawyer for a few years to learn the ropes before a full bar license was given.
+In the old days, one had to apprentice for a few years before becoming a licensed attorney.
 Not anymore.
-Anyone that has a law degree from an accredited law school and that can pass the bar exam becomes a licensed attorney.
+All they need is a law degree and to pass the bar exam.
 Sure, everyone needs to start somewhere, but giving young lawyers the most powerful job society holds is a mistake.
-A prosecutor has a duty to “seek justice.”
+A prosecutor has a duty to “seek justice”.
 What I have observed over these past 20 years of “tough on crime” is that there is an overarching pressure for prosecutors to win cases.
-Immense pressure is put on them to not to lose in terms of job evaluations.
+The system puts immense pressure on them to not to lose in terms of job evaluations.

 The first missing link to all of this is life experience.
-For example, how do you take a young person who has been privileged all their life and expect them to weigh the equitable differences of a young mother stealing for food versus a professional thief who steals for a living?
+For example, how do you take a privileged young person and expect them to weigh the differences of a young mother stealing for food versus a professional thief who steals for a living?
 As for DWIs, how does one expect a young person to be able to evaluate the differences of a person who drank as an out of character mistake (not likely to do it again) versus someone with a propensity that has never been caught?

 Let’s be more careful about to whom we trust that power.

 Mimi Coffey – DWI Defense Lawyer in Dallas County, DWI Lawyer in Tarrant County, DWI Lawyer in Wise County, DWI Lawyer in Johnson County, DWI Lawyer in Parker County, DWI Lawyer in Collin County, DWI Lawyer in Denton County